Biscottone99/Huckel-method/README.md

 13. Single excitation transition with their energy.
 14. Absorption spectra.

 All this information are given to you as energetic units in function of alpha and beta.
-You can obtain all the results in real energy value by changing the parameters "ac" (carbon value of α) and "bc" (carbon value of β). β values are always negative and the program already consider it: to put in the spectroscopic or thermodinic β, only absolute value have to be considered.
+You can obtain all the results in real energy value by changing the parameters "ac" (carbon value of α) and "bc" (carbon value of β). β values are always negative and the program already consider it: to put in the spectroscopic or thermodinic β, only absolute value has to be considered.

-Hamiltonian matrix parameter values are calculated with the following formulae [Quantum chemistry - Levine - 5th edition]: α_X = α_c + h_x * β_cc
+Hamiltonian matrix parameter values are calculated with the following formulae [Quantum chemistry - Levine - 5th edition]:

+α_X = α_c + h_x * β_cc
 β_xy = k_xy * β_cc